What are Varicose Veins?

 It is one of the industry's most trusted techniques, with an impressive success rate of 98-99%.

-Only 5% of all treated cases see veins return compared to 30-40% for vien surgery (stripping).
+Less than 5% of all treated cases see veins return compared to 30-40% for vien surgery (stripping).

 This tried and tested procedure has been popular since the 1920s.
 It uses the injection of various fluids directly into problem veins.
 This produces injury to the vein with resultant closure.